What Is Insight? The Five Principles of Effective, Insight Definition

 “I wish there was a way to enjoy them everyday without having to actively play them on my TV or computer.”

 Always write in the first person from the consumers perspective to help you connect with them on a deeper emotional level.
 Be real, be human, and avoid jargon — remember it is not a sales pitch — keep it objective and honest.
 This is especially important if you plan on validating your insights with consumers either quantitatively or qualitatively at a later date.
+Here are some examples of insight statements THRIVE has developed with our clients across different categories:

 “ Having pictures around that instantly remind me of the special moments and people in my life, makes me feel good.
 But I find that pictures from my digital camera often stay hidden on my devices because I never have time to print them.
 I wish there was a way to enjoy them everyday without having to actively play them on my TV or computer.”